elizagamedev/mkxp-oneshot/README.md

 >
 > It is licensed under the GNU General Public License v2+.

-*SyngleChance* also makes use of [steamshim](https://hg.icculus.org/icculus/steamshim/) for GPL compliance while making use of Steamworks features.
+*OneShot* also makes use of [steamshim](https://hg.icculus.org/icculus/steamshim/) for GPL compliance while making use of Steamworks features.
 See LICENSE.steamshim.txt for details.

 ## Dependencies / Building